frasersdev/manager-server/README.md

 TODO
 - Read port & path from a /usr/local/etc file. (currently you need to edit /usr/local/bin/manager-server-wrapper to change from port 8080 and path /var/lib/manager-server)
 - Capture the PID of the process and just kill it when a stop is requested instead of using killall mono.
+- Put all this into a install script.

 ###1) Installation